-The provider assessment is a tool that is being targeted to COA's entire PCMP network to assess practice's ability to meet all contractual requirements, including integrated behavioral and physical health care, and to help provide targeted practice transformation assistance, as needed, to those interested practices.
+Our provider assessment is a tool that is being targeted to COA's entire PCP network to assess practice's ability to meet all contractual requirements, including integrated behavioral and physical health care, and to help us provide targeted practice transformation assistance as needed to those interested practices.
 These assessments are distributed to providers in waves, beginning in October 2018 and continuing through February 2019.
-COA is in the process of conducting a broader analysis, based on completed assessments, to determine best mechanisms to provide guidance and/or training in many areas, including integrated care.
+Once all assessments are completed, COA will be conducting a broader analysis to determine best mechanisms to provide guidance and/or training in many areas, including integrated care.

-Through its AccessCare Services (ACS) group, Colorado Access will continue to work to deploy telehealth services in a variety of settings, further augmenting the adequacy of the COA provider network.
+Through our AccessCare Services (ACS) group, Colorado Access will continue to work to deploy telehealth services in a variety of settings, further augmenting the adequacy of our network.
 With an initial focus on integrating behavioral health support into primary care settings, the ACS model utilizes an integrated approach to combine specialty mental health services with physical health and primary care.
 It provides licensed behavioral health clinicians, substance abuse counselors, and psychiatric providers with the ability to screen, diagnose, provide brief intervention, and recommend psychotropic medication regimens all while collaborating with the primary care physician through a virtual platform.
 As a distinct group within the COA corporate structure, ACS is not bound by regional borders, and staff are open to foster potential relationships with providers throughout the state-an important aspect of network adequacy under the RAE attribution methodology.
 ACS and COA will track referrals and consults within the program to help guide practice transformation and integration efforts.